Sereni/Simply-Love-SM5-Vertical/README.md

 - NPS graph is always displayed during music selection
 - Ability to change global offset for the duration of a single set (via player options)
 - Do Not Judge Me: a mode where most result-related things are hidden (via player options)
+- Song Search: Use Down + Start on the song wheel to search for a song by name

 ## Known issues